 The main task for the Ethernet-network testing is the estimation of compliance of the tested services with the service level agreement (SLA) between operators and subscribers.
 In the first place, the task concerns the guaranteed Quality of Service (QoS) providing described by the following parameters: throughput, frame loss rate, latency, and back-to-back.
 These parameters are tested according to the RFC 2544 methodology.
-To test availability of specific address within or out of a network and to analyze routs of data transmission, Ping and Traceroute utilities are used.
-The Loopback mode allows redirecting traffic at the Physical, Data Link, and Network OSI layers.
+To test availability of specific address within or out of a network and to analyze routes of data transmission, Ping and Traceroute utilities are used.
+The Loopback mode allows redirecting traffic at the physical, data link, network and transport OSI layers.